myousafzafar/pdf-unlocker/README.md

 pip install pikepdf
 ```

-You can either install python3 using the following command *OR* simply install the python extension in Visual Studio Code (VS Code) instead:
+You can either install python3 using the following command *OR* simply install the python extension in Visual Studio Code (VS Code) instead (if you use that) and you can skip the following command:
 ```bash
 sudo apt install python3
 ```